 Now a mother, herself, Melissa Ohden has experienced first-hand what she calls the “intergenerational impact of abortion.”
-The reality is that abortion doesn’t just impact a woman’s life.
-It ends a child’s life and it forever changes the lives of everyone it touches, including women, men, extended family members, friends, and our communities.
+The reality is that abortion doesn’t just impact a woman’s life; it ends a child’s life.
+It forever changes the lives of everyone it touches, including women, men, extended family members, friends, and our communities.

 Although Melissa grew up knowing that she was adopted and loved, she didn’t find out the truth about being an abortion survivor until she was 14 years old.
-Needless to say, finding out the truth about her life changed her and now the world forever.
-Melissa ultimately went searching for answers about her survival and her biological family, and since 2007, she has had contact with both sides of her biological family in varying degrees.
+Needless to say, finding out the truth about her life changed her forever, and now the world also.
+Melissa, ultimately, went searching for answers about her survival and her biological family, and since 2007, she has had contact with both sides of her biological family in varying degrees.

 Copies of Melissa’s birth records, which chronicle the abortion attempt that was meant to end her life and more information about Melissa’s survival, her ministry, and her work to extend love and forgiveness to all who are impacted by abortion, including her own biological family, can be found on her personal website: www.melissaohden.com.